Skip to main content

 2. Ecodesign incentive bonus

 We want to reward you for following ecodesign principles when designing your containers and packaging.
-That’s why we offer a bonus in the form of a credit on your bill.
+That’s why you could get a bonus in the form of a credit note applicable on the amount of an upcoming financial participation.

 • Be a member of Éco Entreprises Québec and have paid the full Producer Financial Participation